xboluna/BerkeleyAIML/Module 20/README.md

 Baseline accuracy is 1/3.

 ![ModelFitting.png](ModelFitting.png)
 The model takes quite a while to fit and its progress is ongoing.
-The current iteration achieves a 100% accuracy with identifying false negatives on the TEST dataset only.
-Some validation is shown in ResultsAnalysis.ipynb.
+The current iteration achieves 78.8% accuracy.
+The False Negative rate for identifying images that are at least "somewhat" NSFW is 29.4%.
+These preliminary results are further detailed in ResultsAnalysis.ipynb.
 Full validation will be performed once fine-tuning is complete.
-At which point, I will:
+For the final submission, I will:

 - Calculate of a confusion matrix.
 This will allow us to determine the number of false negatives -- the metric we want to minimize most.
 - Though we softmax our prediction vector when calculating loss, we can test the activation of the other output nodes with different sample images, to test the viability of using a threshold in the "somewhat NSFW" node to identify difficult-to-classify content.